marcomali/v2v-sandbox/README.md

 * --asn                        [bool] if true, CAMs and DENMs are encoded and decoded using ASN.1
 * --cam-intertime              [double] CAM dissemination intertime
 * --lonlat					   [bool] if true, the position information included in CAMs id traslated from XY to lonlat geo coordinates
+* --csv-log:              [string] prefix of the CSV log files where to save CAMs and DENMs disaggregated data and statistics

 **Note**
 In this version LTE python bindings are disabled!